MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/verify-azure-and-internal-gpo-policies.md

    - Assess whether any policies are obstructing remote logins to the local administrator group.

 >[!Important]
 >To minimize the need for extensive communication with both your Active Directory admin and Network Admin, review  [**Self-verification**](/system-center/scom/scom-mi-self-verification-of-steps?view=sc-om-2022).
-The outlines the procedures through which the AD admin and network admin validate their configuration changes and ensure their successful implementation; thus, reducing unnecessary back-and-forth interactions with Operations Manager admin time.
+The outlines the procedures through which the AD admin and network admin validate their configuration changes and ensure their successful implementation; thus, reducing unnecessary back-and-forth interactions from Operations Manager admin to AD Admin and network admin.
+This saves time of AD admin, Network admin and System Center Operaions Manager admin.

 ## Next steps